MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/vendor-invoice-header.md

 ---
 title: Header details for vendor invoices
-description: This topic explains the functionality that is provided on the vendor invoice header in Microsoft Dynamics 365 Project Operations.
+description: This article explains the functionality that is provided on the vendor invoice header in Microsoft Dynamics 365 Project Operations.
 author: rumant
 ms.date: 03/25/2022
 ms.topic: article